 Ginger and turmeric are rhizomes, not roots, but roots will grow from them.
 Like irises, they like to sit on top of the ground or just below the surface.
-Look for fresh rhizomes in the organic section of your local health food store.
-These will not have chemicals which could inhibit rooting.
+So if you want to try growing turmeric and growing ginger, look for fresh rhizomes in the organic section of your local health food store.
+These will not have chemicals that could inhibit rooting.
 Be sure the rhizome is plump, not shriveled.
 Look for leaves or roots starting, similar to what you would see on a potato.
-Take them home and store in a jar in the refrigerator for a few days.
-Mist with a bit of water to keep damp, but not wet.
+Take them home and store them in a jar in the refrigerator for a few days.
+Mist with a bit of water to keep it damp, but not wet.
 Mold will form if they get too wet.

 Preparing the Perfect Soil

 Once you have fresh rhizomes in your refrigerator, it’s time to prepare your pots.
 Even though the rhizome sits on or near the surface of the soil, the roots will extend deep into the pot.
 Be sure to choose a good pot to start, like a gallon size.